Chapter 29 : Mysteries

 “I think I’m going to go to lunch now,” said Peter, looking at his watch.
 “Who else is coming?”

-Once out of Gryffindor Tower, I began walking down to the kitchens.
-This wouldn’t be much of a surprise, because he’d know where I’d got this food, but I wanted to make it as much of a surprise as I could.
-I opened up the door to the kitchens, which was a large painting of fruit, and walked in.
+Once out of Gryffindor Tower, I walked down to the kitchens, then opened up the door, which was a large painting of fruit, and walked in.
 The house-elves were very busy preparing lunch for the Great Hall tables, but a few of them slipped over to talk to me.

 “Would miss like some tea?” squeaked an elf near my knee.